ns96/CardputerMicTalk/README.md

 <img src="MicTalkViews.png" title="" alt="Mic Talk Views" data-align="center">

 This project was developed by modifying the standard M5Stack microphone example sketch, with "vibe coding" assistance from **Gemini 3 Pro** to build out the web server, physics-based VU meters, and FFT spectrum analysis features.
-Overall it does a good job of serving MIC input data for the creation of web-based audio visualizer tools, **provided low latency and stereo inputs are not a requirement.**
+Overall it does a good job of serving MIC audio data for the creation of web-based audio visualizer tools, **provided low-latency/stereo inputs are not a requirement.**

 ## System Architecture

-The system uses a **Client-Server Polling** architecture to ensure somewhat low latency visualization on remote screens provided the number of clients is 5 or less based on testing.
+The system uses a **Client-Server Polling** architecture to ensure somewhat low latency (~30 ms) visualization on remote screens provided the number of clients is 5 or less, based on testing.

+**Note:** *If use Chrome and want to make use of the data API for web pages not loaded directly from local filesystem (i.e using webserver) you will need to disable "Local Network Access Checks" under the chrome://flags/ tab.
+Firefox doesn't seem to have the same issue. *

 ## Features